argandiagram/ArganDiagram.github.io/README.md

 ## License
 This project is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License.
 You are free to copy, modify, and distribute the work, even for commercial purposes, as long as you provide appropriate credit.

+> If too bored to attribute, ignore licence.
+You are free to do whatever with the code but I am not responsible.